 - How they engaged and cooperated with other delegations

 - In a room full of Power Delegates, really focus on what extent a double delegation is engaged, and cooperating with other delegations.
 They should be using superior negotiation techniques.
 Be sure to watch during unmoderated caucuses and for subtle negotiation and cocktail diplomacy.

 - Don’t look at the voting record on past resolutions

-- With passed resolutions, it will be tempting to focus on the countries who worked together and voted for it.
+- With passed resolutions, it will be tempting to focus on the countries that worked together and voted for it.
 Don’t fall into that trap.
 Voting against a resolution is just as important because often the delegations voting against it did so because that is their country’s position.
 They are upholding the spirit of the conference.
 Judge them accordingly on what they do, not what they did.

 - Take detailed notes

 - Always take notes.
 No matter what size committee you are Chairing, you absolutely CANNOT remember everything.
 Where ideas develop, start and end is an essential part of good chairing.
 At least one of the chairing team should be writing short notes of each delegate.
 Shorthand notes from others can be helpful when there is a need to remember.
-It is recommended that a Chair take notes even if there is a reporter, as they may have been chosen simply to type what is said and not write it in a Model UN friendly manner, which shows what is important for later use.
+It is recommended that a Chair take notes even if there is a reporter, as they may have been chosen simply to type what is said and not write it in a MUN friendly manner, which shows what is important for later use.
 Be responsible and take notes.

 As a Chair, there are so many tasks you have to keep up with.
 Don’t let yourself get buried in administrative work at the expense of your observation time.
 Chairing double delegations can be a great experience, but it also takes a greater effort on the part of the Chairs.
 You have double the amount of people and you need to be on top of your game.
 Learn to read the room and fairly evaluate the delegates.
 This can be a great experience for everyone involved.